 If you want to see the supplies I use and my favorite tools, you can check my Bullet Journal supply guide here!

 The bullet journal keys are the core of the bujo rapid logging systems.

-The key symbols will allow you to write, track and scan your tasks and events in a simple way as it does not only helps you visually scan your days’ task easily but also allowing you to get your listen written quickly without losing the meaning of each task.
+The key symbols will allow you to write, track and scan your tasks and events in a simple way as it does not only helps you visually scan your days’ task easily but also allows you to get your listen written quickly without losing the meaning of the bullet journal tasks.

 You can also add signifiers to add a little extra information about the entry, such as: